 |

-Building Inclusive Mentoring Practices Wednesday March 11, 2026 8am Pacific / 11am Eastern
+Building Inclusive Mentoring Practices: Practical Tools to Reduce Bias and Strengthen Belonging Wednesday March 11, 2026 8am Pacific / 11am Eastern Special Guests: Stacy Blake-Beard, Angela Byars-Winston, Brad Johnson

 Inclusive mentoring strengthens learning and belonging.
 In this third Skill Development forum, participants explore how diversity in experiences, identities, and needs shapes mentoring relationships.
 Participants will recognize varied mentoring needs, design inclusive approaches, and assess how bias—both conscious and unconscious—can influence mentoring outcomes and effectiveness.